DPS Foundation Teacher Awards

 The Dayton Public Schools Foundation

-Each year, we open the Grants application process and invite our teachers to develop and submit a project.
-Since 2015 we have awarded more than $100,000 in grants that have made a positive impact within many academic disciplines, most grade levels, and other categories (ELL, Special Education).
+Each year, we open the awards application process and invite our teachers to develop and submit a project.
+DPSF Teacher Awards are designed to make a positive impact across disciplines and grade levels.
 When writing and submitting a grant we encourage authors to use the application forms available on the DPS website and this website.

 We look for grants that: